 Calves fed pasteurized milk or skim milk develop joint stiffness and do not thrive.
-Symptoms are reversed when the raw fat is added back to their diets.
+Symptoms are reversed when this raw fat is added back to their diets.

-A Web search for "raw butter" will give you a number of sources for these, depending on the state in which you live.
-From grass-fed cows, organic raw butter is a bargain at any price!
+A Web search for "raw butter" will give you a number of sources for this, depending on the state in which you live.
+From grass-fed cows, certified, organic raw butter raw, raw whole milk and raw cream are bargains at any price!